edombelayneh/Qlippy/README.md

 # Qlippy

-# If on Windows (Snapdragon X Elite) please clone from karim-own branch
+## If on Windows (Snapdragon X Elite) please clone from karim-owen branch

 A modern AI chat application with local storage, built with Next.js frontend and Flask backend.